tpm2-software/tpm2-abrmd/INSTALL.md

 $ ./configure
 ```

+## Test Execution
+Developers modifying / adding to the code, or adding new test cases may want
+to build and execute the unit and integration tests.
+To do so you must provide
+some combination of the following options to the `configure` script:
+* `--enable-unit` will ensure the cmocka framework is present.
+When the source
+code is configured with this option `make check` will execute the unit tests.
+* `--with-simulatorbin` is used to provide the build with a path to the tpm
+simulator.
+The simulator is required for the integration tests to function and
+so `make check` will only execute the integration tests if this option is
+provided. **NOTE** this must be an absolute path.

+After this, `make check` will execute the unit and / or integration tests.

 ## Compilation
 Compiling the code requires running `make`.
 You may provide `make` whatever
 parameters required for your environment (e.g. to enable parallel builds) but